MaastrichtU-IDS/projects/README.md

 > Checkout the [docker-compose.yml](/docker-compose.yml) file to see how we run the Docker image.

-## Get data from GitHub GraphQL API
+## Get Projects data from GitHub API

-A workflow runs everyday via GitHub Actions at 03:00am and 13:00pm to:
+A workflow runs everyday via GitHub Actions at 03:00am and 13:00pm to get Projects metadata from GitHub GraphQL API:

 * Update the file [`assets/ids_github_data.json`](https://github.com/MaastrichtU-IDS/projects/blob/main/assets/ids_github_data.json) on the `main` branch using a Python script.
 This JSON file is then used to display informations on the IDS projects website, such as the latest releases of the MaastrichtU-IDS organization on GitHub.
 * Retrieve DOAP files (`doap-project.ttl` in RDF turtle) from MaastrichtU-IDS GitHub repositories using a Python script, then load their RDF data to the SPARQL endpoint https://graphdb.dumontierlab.com/repositories/ids-projects/statements in the graph https://w3id.org/um/ids/projects/graph

-> Checkout the [`get-github-data.yml` workflow file](https://github.com/MaastrichtU-IDS/projects/blob/main/.github/workflows/get-github-data.yml) to see how to run the Python script to retrieve data from the GitHub GraphQL API.
+> Checkout the [`get-projects-data.yml` workflow file](https://github.com/MaastrichtU-IDS/projects/blob/main/.github/workflows/get-projects-data.yml) to see how to run the Python script to retrieve data from the GitHub GraphQL API.

 You can find the scripts and requirements in the [`datasets/doap-github`](https://github.com/MaastrichtU-IDS/projects/tree/main/datasets/doap-github) folder.